joernio/flatgraph/README.md

 The build targets JDK8, so that's the minimum version.
 The build itself requires JDK11+.
 However in any case it is highly encouraged to use a modern JVM, such as JDK20.

+## What about security / untrusted flatgraph files?
+The main potential security issue is probably: how can you handle an untrusted - and potentially malicious - flatgraph file?
+Deserializing a `.fg` file should not be able to open a shell or cause privilege escalation, nor should it cause excessive filesystem activity.
+However, it may take an unbounded amount of time and memory, potentially leading to an OutOfMemoryError, and potentially bringing down the JVM or even, depending on configuration, the system (off-heap allocations via `ByteBuffer.allocateDirect` do not necessarily respect the maximum heap size, and the OOM-killer is not gentle).

+The easiest malicious but completely valid `.fg` file in that vein is a ZIP-bomb.
+We take care not to decompress graphs into the filesystem, but we do decompress them into memory.

+If you need to handle untrusted `.fg` files, then you should really sandbox your process, in order to limit the DoS impact.

+If you decide to rather sanity check graphs before loading, then we would be happy for PRs; however, this is not our current development priority, nor is it our recommendation.
+In that case, also beware of potential parser differentials; e.g. the manifest json can be reached either via the offset from the file header, or via `tail -n 1`, and these may very well be different manifests.

 ## What does EMT stand for?
 EMT is a naming convention that stands for "erased marker trait".
 The domain classes generator generates one for each property in the schema and users can define additional marker traits.